studio24/mac-setup/vpn.md

 You can now close the preferences window.

 7. Upon first run you will be prompted that “ProtonVPN would like to Add VPN Configurations”, select Allow

-## Usage
-1. Open the app, this can be found via Alfred by searching for `prtotonvpn` or
-2. In the application bar
-3. Select quick connect (this should now be configured for to connect t the correct server) or select the `OFFICE-VPN` connection and `connect`